baskerville/eat/README.md

         upload SHARENAME FILE ...
             Upload the given files to the share SHARENAME.

+        download SHARENAME FILEID
+            Download the file FILEID of the share SHARENAME.

         delete SHARENAME FILEID
             Delete the file FILEID of the share SHARENAME.